 Structured Education Requirements outline the education activity requirements for this discipline if you use the postprimary eligibility pathway.

 Examination Content Specifications outline the topics that appear on our MRI exams.

 Task Inventory lists the job responsibilities typically required of technologists working in MRI.

 The application process for ARRT certification and registration has many detailed steps—but don't worry.
 We have a range of resources to guide you.
 Start by reviewing an overview of the application process and downloading one of our application handbooks below.

-If you're an R.T., you can find additional resources on earning an MRI credential using the postprimary eligibility pathway by logging into your online account and selecting "Pursue Postprimary" from the Complete Business tab.
+If you're an R.T., you can find additional resources by logging into your online account and selecting "Pursue Postprimary" from the Complete Business tab.